Social Prescribing: How Being Active in Nature is Transforming Health

 Social Prescribing Rewiring Society

 Aquafolium is on a mission to rewire society with nature.
 They’re one of the leading providers of nature based health interventions in England.
-Valued partners of Active Devon, Aquafolium is key to delivering part of our Connecting Actively to Nature (CAN) project, helping people to become more active through a nature led approach.
+Valued partners of Active Devon, Aquafolium is a delivery partner in our Connecting Actively to Nature (CAN) project, helping people to become more active through a nature led approach.

 When I asked Aquafolium to describe their work they used the term ‘immersion.’
 Bringing to life the guided interaction they provide in connecting people at such a sensory level with the green woody colours and smells of the forest.